ManticoreGamesInc/platform-documentation/src/news/patch_notes/patch_notes.md

 - Updated effects to properly handle auto-play flag when emitters are being enabled or disabled.
 - Fix crash when passing `nil` as Player to `Equip()`.
 - Fix for destorying objects that are spawned on the same frame and client context object spawning afterwards
+- Fix for the crash that happened when you used portals between games.